Elvin-Arrow/Graph-Properties-Analyzer/README.md

 # Data-Structures-Final-Project
 Final project for data structures
-Following is the breakdown of all that which I am supposed to do in the project\n The graph
+Following is the breakdown of all that which I am supposed to do in the project
+###The graph
 - [ ] has n vertices
 - [ ] has a vertex of degree k
 - [ ] has a circuit of length k